jkarbows/tweeter/README.md

 var APP_ID = secrets.alexa;
 ```
 Now that we've got these things available to us, we can sketch out the basic framework of our skill.
-I've named mine Tweeter, and given it a single intent for tweeting.
+I've named mine Tweeter, and given it a single intent for handling the creation of new tweets.
+First, we'll pass in our app id to establish our skill.
 ```javascript
 var Tweeter = function() {
     AlexaSkill.call(this, APP_ID);